aimeos/aimeos-docs/src/frontend/html/basket-components.md

 ## Bought together

-Some additional settings for the cross selling subpart have been implemented to create a configurable implementation that can be adapted to the various needs of shop owners:
+Some additional settings for the cross-selling subpart have been implemented to create a configurable implementation that can be adapted to the various needs of shop owners:

 [client/html/basket/related/bought/standard/domains](../../config/client-html/basket-related.md#standarddomains)
 : List of content types fetched from the database